tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 Then in `components/schemas`, we'll define the `200` schema.

 Before we describe the response in the `components` object, it might be helpful to review what the `weather` response from the OpenWeatherMap API looks like.
-The response contains multiple nested objects at various levels.
+The JSON response contains multiple nested objects at various levels.

 ```json
 {